carobot/NIU-Sumo-Robot/Pokemon_Lifting_Platform/README.md

 break;
 }
 ```
-The reset() function just prints "reset" in the serial monitor.

 To control the electric jack through the relay, the relay requires a High or Low signal to relay switch 1 and 2.
 - A High/Low signal raises the jack